-4The 1/2 million limit of the Polity data excludes some small nations included in the Freedom Hourse data used in the previous section.
+&lt;sup>4The 1/2 million limit of the Polity data excludes some small nations included in the Freedom Hourse data used in the previous section.
 On the other hand, different waves of the Polity data set update the entire data set (back to 1800) as definitions change, which makes it more suitable for comparisons over time than the Freedom House data (where there are no such updates from each yearly coding to the next).

-of usable reforms.
-As shown by column 3 of the table, 55 reforms represent exits out of democracy, while 77 represent entries into democracy.
-The next two columns classify the reforms with regard to the the form of democracy, relying on exactly the same definitions as in the previous section.
-Of the 131 episodes with available data (Benin in the early 1960s is hard to classify), 52 involve reforms (into or out) of parliamentary democracies and 79 reforms of presidential democracies.
+lying on exactly the same definitions as in the previous section.
+Of the 131 episodes with available data (Benin in the early 1960s is hard to classify), 52 involve reforms of parliamentary democracies and 79 reforms of presidential democracies.
 With regard to the electoral system, 67 reforms concern proportional and 64 majoritarian democracies.
-As is evident from the table some countries go through more than one reform.
+As is evident from the table, some countries go through more than one reform.
 The form of democracy almost always stays constant across these intermittent periods of democracy, however, with the exception of six African countries (Ghana, Kenya, Nigeria, Sierra Leone, Sudan, and Uganda) that start out as parliamentary democracies after independence, and later on reappear as presidential democracies.